 I had highlighted this during the week to pursue later.
 What caught my attention is the phrase “The end of it shall come with a flood.”
-The it in this case would be the city Jerusalem, or better the temple sanctuary in it.
+It in this case would be the city Jerusalem, or better the temple sanctuary in it.

 Setting out this morning to try and understand, I have at least settled in my mind what is being said.